 to join the Free Budapest Walk 🔗 at 10:30 AM.

-I walked across the Liberty Bridge.
-I crossed the Central Market Hall and headed back towards the Lion Fountain.
-I had something to eat at the McDonald’s close by and joined the Communism Walk 🔗 at 4:00 PM.
+I caught a glimpse of the futuristic, whale-shaped Bálna Convention Center before walking across the green ironwork of the Liberty Bridge.
+I passed the Central Market Hall, the city’s largest indoor market known for its colorful Zsolnay roof tiles, and headed back toward the center for a late lunch at the McDonald’s close by and joined the Communism Walk 🔗 at 4:00 PM.

-The day was coming to an end and I took the M 2 metro from Deák Ferenc tér to Keleti pályaudvar and went to Istanbul Kebab for dinner.
+I took the M 2 metro from Deák Ferenc tér to Keleti pályaudvar and went to Istanbul Kebab for dinner near Budapest-Keleti.

 After a nice day in Budapest it was time for me to start my return journey to Prague.
 Based on seat61.com I had decided to take the overnight train, a time-effective option which saved a hotel bill and also got me to my next destination.
 I booked it for €34 on the Czech Railways website.